 The best time to ask churners to take your survey is at the time of cancellation – when they’re still thinking about your product – as part of your downgrade flow or via email.

-You’ll get the best response rate by asking the following question during the downgrade flow:
+You’ll get the best response rate by asking the following churn interview questions during the downgrade flow:

 “What’s the single biggest reason for you cancelling?”

 - [ ] I don’t understand how to use your product

 - [ ] It’s too expensive

 - [ ] I found another product that I like better

 - [ ] I don’t use it enough

 - [ ] Some features I need are missing

 If email is the best option for you, you’ll want to contact churners right after cancellation with a low-friction exit survey.